functionless/functionless/README.md

 ### Add Resolvers to an `@aws-cdk/aws-appsync-alpha.GraphQLApi`

-When you create a `new AppsyncFunction`, it does not immediately generate an Appsync Resolver. `AppsyncFunction` is more like a template for creating resolvers and can be re-used across more than one API.
+When you create a `new AppsyncResolver`, it does not immediately generate an Appsync Resolver. `AppsyncResolver` is more like a template for creating resolvers and can be re-used across more than one API.

-To add to an API, use the `addResolver` utility on `AppsyncFunction`.
+To add to an API, use the `addResolver` utility on `AppsyncResolver`.

 ```ts
 const app = new App();